Exploring Refs in React

 myRef1 = React.createRef();function Child(){return <h1 ref={this.myRef1}>Helo!</h1>}class Parent extends Component {myRef2 = React.createRef();render() {return (<Child ref={this.myRef2} />)}}

-will return instance of <h1 />
+In above case myRef1 will return instance of <h1 />and myRef2 will return

-as it is attached to functional component
+null as it is attached to functional component

 Hooks